Webhooks

 When an event happens, Scan Documents creates a new Event object.
 This event triggers a webhook notification if user has registered a webhook endpoint and subscribed to the event type.

-This is an example of an event object for a file.created event:
+This is an example of an event object for a file.deleted event:

 {